Dan Evans (tennis): 2011: Back on LTA programme

-2012
+2012: Davis Cup success

 Evans began the year by competing in a number of UK based ITF Futures tournaments, securing his first singles title of the year in Sheffield in mid-January, where he defeated David Rice in the final.
 The following month, Evans entered qualifying for the PBZ Zagreb Indoors in Croatia, winning his three qualification matches before ultimately losing in three sets to Guillermo García López in the opening round of the main draw.

 In February, Evans was instrumental in Great Britain's 3–2 victory over Slovakia, in the Davis Cup Europe/Africa Zone Group I tie.
 His ATP record stood at zero wins from 10 matches, while Lukáš Lacko had reached the final ATP event in Zagreb only six days ago.
 Evans won both of his singles matches, defeating much higher ranked players.
 Evans dismantled Lukáš Lacko, ranked 211 places above him, and Martin Kližan, ranked 156 places higher, in the deciding rubber.
 These were Evans' first Davis Cup wins.

-Evans was ranked No 291 when he pulled off two of the most unexpected wins against the Slovak Republic.
+Evans was ranked No 291 when he pulled-off two of the most unexpected wins against the Slovak Republic.
 By April, he was down to world No. 344, having failed to defend his points from last year's Bath Challenger.

 Evans also received a qualifying wild card for the Sony Ericsson Open in Miami, but lost in straight sets to Björn Phau.

 In April, Evans was selected for Davis Cup Europe/Africa Zone Group I tie against Belgium.
 After Josh Goodall lost the first rubber, Evans, the world No. 344 pushed Olivier Rochus (#59) to the limit, but Rochus prevailed to take the match.
 Colin Fleming and Ross Hutchins won their doubles match, but Evans and Goodall lost their second singles matches.
 Great Britain were beaten 4–1, condemning Leon Smith to his first defeat as Davis Cup Captain.

 Soon after the Belgium tie, Evans arrived at the National Tennis Centre, to discover that his LTA coach, Julien Hoferlin had been assigned to Oliver Golding, the former US Open junior champion, instead.

 Evans was now unable to afford foreign travel, so he spent the next 12 months playing in Britain and Ireland, at ITF Futures level, as well as taking in one Challenger tournament towards the latter stages of the year.
 He won four ITF Pro Circuit singles titles during the year, all in England.
 This tally included two titles in as many weeks in September, dropping just one set in ten matches.

 Evans was stripped of his funding by the Lawn Tennis Association at the end of the year, having seemingly failed to convince the association of his commitment to the sport.